Credit: @westkillbrewing on Instagram

 If your idea of a perfect summer day involves throwing back some beers and spending time out on the water fishing with your buds, then the Bay Brews and Fishing Cruise was made for you.
 A bus will take you and your crew to the esteemed Great South Bay Brewery in Bay Shore where you can enjoy a flight in its 4,000 square foot tasting room.
 All their beers are brewed and bottled on site and range from the classics like their Blonde Ambition Blonde Ale and Blood Orange Pale Ale, plus limited edition collaborations with rock bands AC/DC and Pantera.
 Great South Bay also hosts a summer concert series and daily events from trivia to poker nights.
 Once you’re back on the bus, it’s time to head over to Captree State Park for a 3.5 hour fluke fishing trip aboard an 80-foot party boat.
 You’ll wrap up the day at T.J.
-Finley’s Public House, a staple in Bay Shore since 2006 and one of Long Island’s first craft beer bars, featuring 20 brews on tap and delicious pub grub.
+Finley’s Public House, a Bay Shore staple since 2006 and one of Long Island’s first craft beer bars, featuring 20 brews on tap and delicious pub grub.

 New York Beer Project (Greater Niagara)

 Get a slice of the Big Apple in Greater Niagara.
-The New York Beer Project serves as a sort of love letter to New York City with its decor of subway signs and reproductions of Grand Central Terminal’s stunning chandeliers.
+The New York Beer Project in Lockport serves as a sort of love letter to New York City with its decor of subway signs and reproductions of Grand Central Terminal’s stunning chandeliers.
 This 17,500 square foot facility was specially designed to resemble an old NYC brewing warehouse.
 It features a 5,000 square foot brewery, laid back taproom, 250 seat gastropub, outdoor beer garden, and tiki bar complete with fire pit and rooftop terrace.
 The menu also pays homage to the five boroughs with Staten Island Fried Pickles, East Village Nachos, Brooklyn Mozzarella Logs, plus some upstate staples like Buffalo Beef on Weck Sliders.

 Big Slide Brewery & Public House (Adirondacks)